uviclibraries/zotero/act-1.md

 1. Download & install the Zotero app from Zotero.org
 2. Download & install the Zotero Browser Connector
-3. Download & install the Microsoft Word/LibreOffice Add-i
+3. Download & install the Microsoft Word/LibreOffice Add-in

 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!